danadascalescu00/Robotics/Autonomous Firefighter Robot/README.md

 ## About the project
 &nbsp; &nbsp; &nbsp; In the United States, a country which has one of the higher fire death rates, are estimated 1.318.500 fires in 2018.
 These fires resulted in 3.655 civilian fire fatalities, 15.200 civilian fire injuries and an estimated $25.6 billion in direct property(including $12.4 billion in losses from major California wildfires) according to the United States Fire Departments.

-&nbsp; &nbsp; &nbsp; In an event of a fire breakout, fire spreads rapidly if is not controlled and, in case of a gas leakage there even may be an explosion, so firefighters are constantly at a risk of losing their life.
-In order to overcome this issue, save the life of our heros, our autonomous firefighter robot comes to rescue.
+&nbsp; &nbsp; &nbsp; In an event of a fire breakout, fire spreads rapidly if it is not controlled and, in case of a gas leakage there perhaps be an explosion, so firefighters are constantly at risk of losing their life.
+To overcome this issue, save the life of our heroes, our autonomous firefighter robot comes to rescue.

 ## Features:
-&nbsp; Autonomous firefighter robot, which can avoid obstacle and, instantly,candetect a fire, send an alert message(using the wi-fi module incorporated in Arduino Mega) and activate the emergency mode.
+&nbsp; Autonomous firefighter robot, which can avoid obstacle and, instantly,can detect a fire, send an alert message(using the wi-fi module incorporated in Arduino Mega) and activate the emergency mode.
 The emergency mode consists of self-driving until it reaches the flame and starting the water pump mechanism.
 The water pump mechanism consit from a mini-water pump, a 5V relay module with Status Led, diode and transistor, one servo and one microservo( the servos control the movement of the pump).
 #### To do:
 Alert messages using the wi-fi module.